Skip to Content

 Loggia Balcony

 A loggia balcony can make for very comfortable and relaxed seating.
-It’s something that you’re really bound to enjoy especially if you happen to love having people over all the time in your home.
+It’s something that you’re really bound to enjoy, especially if you happen to love having people over all the time in your home.

 Juliet Balcony

 Although a Juliet balcony is oftentimes loosely interchangeably used with a false balcony, they can be similar but not quite the same.
 A false balcony is somehow a separate structure altogether, supported by pillars, but juxtaposed directly to the side of the building to appear like a connected part of a whole.
-But this isn’t quite how a Juliet balcony is.
+But this isn’t quite how a Juliet design is.

 A Juliet balcony, on the other hand, is a smaller version of a loggia.
 It isn’t a protrusion from a higher floor, unlike most balconies.
 Instead, it’s part of the actual higher floor.